dmair1989/imagegrains/Readme.md

 ### Workflow

 <img src="https://github.com/dmair1989/ImageGrains/blob/main/illustrations/workflow.png?raw=true" width="550" title="wf" alt="wf" align="center">
 The main concept of ImageGrains is to first segment grains in images, then to measure and scale them with the respective image resolution before finally estimating the uncertainty on an image base.
-The whole workflow is designed to use individual images or a set of images in specific folder.
+The whole workflow is designed to use individual images or a set of images in a specific folder.
 During the processing steps, all intermediate outputs can be stored.

 ### Segmentation of own images